 A couple of days later, I visited the sculptures at Winterlude during the day and we had the whole place to ourselves (it was a Monday).
 I finally got to meet some of my favourite travel bloggers in person: Hannah of Eat Sleep Breathe Travel, Vanessa of Turnipseed Travel, and Sandi of Canadian Blog House.

 As you can see, Winterlude is impressive by both day and night.
 Checking out the Winterlude festival is one of the best things to do in Ottawa in winter.
-Next, I’m going to tell you all about another Ottawa must do winter activity.
+And here’s another great event associated with Winterlude…

 Ottawa Winter Activities: Skating on the Rideau Canal